YunoHost-Apps/outline_ynh/README.md

 YunoHost is an operating system aiming to simplify as much as possible the administration of a server.
 You can visit yunohost.org or forum.yunohost.org for more information or help.

-## The current version only works with Slack authentifiaction
+## What you will need for installation

+- [ ] A testing Yunohost server (please don't install this on a production server yet!)
+- [ ] Two domains free of any apps (one for Outline, one for MinIO, an object storage server required by Outline)
+- [ ] A correctly configured "Slack app" and the value of its "Client ID" and "Signing Secret" (see below for details)

-You will need to create a "Slack app" in order to use Outline.
+## How to create a "Slack app" and get your "Client ID" and "Signing Secret"

 You should perform all below steps before starting the package installation on Yunohost :
 1. Visit https://api.slack.com/apps